dvdvideo1234/TrackAssemblyTool/readme.md

      track bridges.
 Set the option to zero if you want it to be unbreakable ( by default ).
    The weld/no-collide/freeze/phys-gun grab/gravity are considered basic Gmod knowledge,
      because they are defined by their own and not going to be explained further.
-   The "Ignore track type" checkbox if checked, will enable snapping between pieces of a different type.
+   The "Ignore track type" check-box if checked, will enable snapping between pieces of a different type.
    The "Spawn horizontally" ( as the name suggests ) if checked, will spawn the next pieces horizontally to the
      map ground if the additional angle offsets are zeros.
 If not they will be added to the resulting angle.
-   The "Origin from mass-centre" checkbox if checked, will align the piece spawned to its mass-centre.
+   The "Origin from mass-centre" check-box if checked, will align the piece spawned to its mass-centre.
-   The "Snap to trace surface" checkbox if checked, will snap the chosen track directly to the trace surface.
+   The "Snap to trace surface" check-box if checked, will snap the chosen track directly to the trace surface.
 ```
 ![SurfSnap](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/surfsnap.jpg)
 ```
-   The "Draw adviser" checkbox if checked, will draw a composition of lines and circles to assist you with the building.
+   The "Draw adviser" check-box if checked, will draw a composition of lines and circles to assist you with the building.
 ```
 ![DrawAdvaiser](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/snapadvaiser.jpg)
 ```
-   The "Draw assistant" checkbox if checked, will draw circles to assist you where the active points are.
+   The "Draw assistant" check-box if checked, will draw circles to assist you where the active points are.
 ```
 ![PointAssist](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/pointassist.jpg)
 ```
-   The "Draw holder ghost" checkbox if checked, will render the current piece that you are holding at the moment.
+   The "Draw holder ghost" check-box if checked, will render the current piece that you are holding at the moment.
    When building a track using a different than the default way is needed you may use:
      UCS Pitch/Yaw/Roll are angle offsets used for orientating the base coordinate system in order to snap the piece as the user desires.
      Offset X(Forward-RED)/Y(Right-GREEN)/Z(Up-BLUE) are linear offsets used for additional user offset regarding the next track piece to be spawned.